In Part 1 of this tutorial series, we explained how to use widgets in WordPress and in Part 2, we explained how to configure a text widget.

 Add a new Text widget to your sidebar, paste the content from your clipboard into the content field and click Save …

-Your custom widget is now added to your sidebar…
+Your new custom widget will be added to the sidebar…

 Subscribe below & receive 101+ useful WordPress tips that will help grow your business online faster ...